davedawitdave/Network-security-analysis-and-botnet-prediction/README.md

 ## Objective

-The primary objective of this project is to develop an effective botnet detection system using various machine learning models.
+The primary objective of this project is to develop an effective botnet detection system using various machine-learning models.
 This includes:
 - Preprocessing and analyzing network traffic data.
 - Extracting and selecting relevant features.
 - Building and tuning machine learning models for classification.